mossbanay/Psychology-3-4/Notes/U3AOS1.md

 ![A view of the Amygdala](https://sccpsy101.files.wordpress.com/2011/06/amygdala.gif)

 The amygdala is responsible in aiding the regulation of mood.
+It's studied role is concerning reactions to fear, as fear requires an immediate response as opposed to other emotions which can be put off.

+The amygdala integrates sensory information from the PVC, PAC and PSC, and gives outputs to other systems like the sympathetic nervous system in instances of fear, to highten heartrate, blood pressure and other factors.

 #### Association areas